 - Fill out online CNC Mill Job Submission Form.

-- You can then leave the material with Tim in 008b.
+- You can then leave the material with Chuck in Room 001.
 Label your material with tape.

 - We will contact you via e-mail when your model is ready for pickup.